The Motivation Myth: When Motivation Isn’t Motivation

 Not because I consciously believe it.

-Some of my biggest pivots.
-Some of my real-time successes came from needing to get OUT of fear or conflict or overwhelm.
+Because historically, some of my biggest pivots came from needing to get out of fear, conflict, or overwhelm.

 It was trying to serve me.
 But it was actually stalling me.